MirandaMG20/blog_app_mern_stack/README.md

   - Multer
   - Dotenv

+## Unsolved Problems

+- **Image Upload**: The image upload feature that allow users to select and upload images directly from their devices.
+- **Likes**: Where users can like their favorite blog posts, and the total likes displayed on each post.

 ## Future Updates

 In future updates of the Miranda Blog App, we plan to introduce exciting new features to enhance the user experience.
 Some of the upcoming features include: